 ‘We don’t have enough budget’

 ‘We need to cut costs to achieve project goals’

 ‘Great idea, but our budget won’t allow it’

 All these sound too familiar, right?
-It’s because project budget is one of most critical aspects of any project.
+It’s because the project budget is one of the most critical aspects of any project.
 If you don’t have what it takes to smartly manage your project costs, you may not pass as a skillful project manager.

 There will always be some kinds of financial constraints in your project.
-Your job is to first create a viable project budget and then means to control it throughout the lifecycle.
+Your job is to first create a viable project budget and the means to control it throughout the lifecycle.
 Track your project costs, put together a spreadsheet if required, and then decide what should be done.

 Although it’s easier said than done, with experience you will likely know exactly where costs are being overrun and what steps are needed to control it.